RoadsideThoughts

 Miscellaneous References and Mentions

-While our initial information about Boise City came from various goverment sources (GNIS, US Census, FIPS), we also found mention of Boise City in various books, maps and other sources.
+While our initial information about Boise came from various goverment sources (GNIS, US Census, FIPS), we also found mention of Boise in various books, maps and other sources.

-We've created the following list to keep track of the sources that proved useful in adding to our knowledge about Boise City.
+We've created the following list to keep track of the sources that proved useful in adding to our knowledge about Boise.
 We hope that they will be useful to you.

-Note: When we started collecting data about Boise City, we were inconsistent about keeping track of where that data came from.
-As a result, this list of references and mentions is probably incomplete.
+Note: Initially, we were careless about keeping track of where our Boise data came from.
+The following list of references and mentions is incomplete.

 Business Atlas and Shippers' Guide (1895)